-This species has been uplisted to Endangered because it is subject to heavy trapping pressure across much of its range.
-In combination with the high rate of ongoing habitat loss, the species is therefore suspected to be declining rapidly over three generations (47 years).
+This species is listed as Endangered because it is subject to heavy trapping pressure across much of its range.
+In combination with the high rate of ongoing habitat loss, the species is therefore suspected to be declining rapidly over three generations.

-Although typically inhabiting dense forest, they are commonly observed at forest edges, clearings, gallery forest, mangroves, wooded savannah, cultivated areas, and even gardens (Juniper and Parr 1998), but it is not clear whether these are self-sustaining populations.
-May make seasonal movements out of the driest parts of the range in the dry season.
+Although typically inhabiting dense forest, individuals are commonly observed at forest edges, clearings, gallery forest, mangroves, wooded savannah, cultivated areas, and even gardens (Juniper and Parr 1998), but it is not clear whether these are self-sustaining populations.
+They may make seasonal movements out of the driest parts of the range in the dry season.

 Conservation Actions Underway